Yale Strom: Books

-Strom's research has also resulted in nine books (including "The Last Jews of Eastern Europe" and "Uncertain Roads: Searching for the Gypsies".
+Strom's research has also resulted in sixteen books (including "The Last Jews of Eastern Europe" and "Uncertain Roads: Searching for the Gypsies".
 He was the first photographer since Roman Vishniac to publish photographs of Jews in the Eastern Bloc countries.
-His "The Book of Klezmer: The History, The Music, The Folklore", a 400-page history with original photos and sheet music gathered by Yale during his 60+ ethnographic trips to Central and Eastern Europe, was published by A Cappella Books in September, 2002; this was soon followed by the publication of the world's first "Music Minus One" Instructional Guide to Klezmer (Universal Edition, Vienna Austria, April 2004).
-Strom's most recent book, written in collaboration with his wife, Elizabeth Schwartz, is "A Wandering Feast: A Journey Through the Jewish Culture of Eastern Europe" (Jossey-Bass Publishers, January 2005).
+His "The Book of Klezmer: The History, The Music, The Folklore", a 400-page history with original photos and sheet music he gathered during his 60+ ethnographic trips to Central and Eastern Europe, was published by A Cappella Books in September 2002; this was soon followed by the publication of the world's first "Music Minus One" Instructional Guide to Klezmer (Universal Edition, Vienna Austria, April 2004).
+Strom then published an autobiographical book, written in collaboration with his wife, Elizabeth Schwartz, titled "A Wandering Feast: A Journey Through the Jewish Culture of Eastern Europe" (Jossey-Bass Publishers, 2005).
 Strom's book "The Absolute Complete Klezmer Songbook" (2006, Transcontinental Music) comes with a CD as well called Absolutely Klezmer Vol I and contains 313 known and rare klezmer melodies, many of which were collected by Strom during his years of field research.
 His first children's book "The Wedding That Saved a Town", illustrated by Jenya Prosmitsky, was published by Kar-Ben Publishing in 2008 and won the San Diego Library Association's Best Illustrated Children's book award in 2009.
 His biography of klezmer clarinetist David Tarras, "Dave Tarras: The King of Klezmer" (Or-Tav Publications, 2010) is the first full biography of Tarras, authorized by the Tarras family and includes 28 Tarras melodies, many of which have never before been published or recorded, as well as rare family archival photos and biographical details.
 Strom's second children's illustrated book is called "Shloyml Boyml and His Lucky Dreydl," illustrated by Emil Fuer-Singer.
 It is a bilingual book in English and Yiddish published by Olniansky Tekst Farlag (2021).
-Another in the Shloyml Boyml series "Sholyml Boyml and His Purim Adventure comes out spring 2023.
+Another in the Shloyml Boyml series "Sholyml Boyml and His Purim Adventure" came out spring 2023.